collins987/onlinepolls/README.md

 📊 Online Poll System (Project Nexus)
 An online voting system built with Django REST Framework, PostgreSQL, and JWT authentication, containerized with Docker.
+Production-ready with Gunicorn server and Render deployment support.

 This project allows users to:
 * Create polls with multiple choices
 * Vote on polls (one vote per user per poll)
 * View poll results in real-time
-* Manage everything via a REST API with Swagger documentation 🚀 Features
+* Manage everything via a REST API with Swagger documentation
+* Access secure endpoints with JWT authentication
+* Deploy easily to Render or similar platforms
+🚀 Features
 * JWT-based authentication (access + refresh tokens)
 * Create polls with choices in one request